resiprocate/resiprocate/repro/README_MySQL.txt

 sudo /sw/bin/mysqld_safe &

 Remove REPRO DB with
-mysqladmin -u root DROP repro
+mysqladmin -u root -p DROP repro

-Create a user called repro that can use the DB mysql -u root -e "GRANT ALL PRIVILEGES ON *.* TO root@localhost WITH GRANT OPTION" mysql -u root -e "GRANT ALL PRIVILEGES ON repro.* TO repro@localhost" mysql -u root -e "FLUSH PRIVILEGES"
+Create a user called repro that can use the DB mysql -u root -p -e "GRANT ALL PRIVILEGES ON *.* TO root@localhost WITH GRANT OPTION" mysql -u root -p -e "GRANT ALL PRIVILEGES ON repro.* TO repro@localhost" mysql -u root -p -e "FLUSH PRIVILEGES"

 you can view permissions with
-mysqlaccess -U root \* \* repro --brief
+mysqlaccess -U root -P <pwd> \* \* repro --brief

-Can make sure all is flushed with mysqladmin -u root refresh
+Can make sure all is flushed with mysqladmin -u root -p refresh